|The Technical Workforce

 Will my company’s participation in the Top Companies program be public?

 Yes.
-In addition to the winners, we will recognize all participating companies in alphabetical order.
+In addition to the Winners and Leaders, we will recognize all participating companies in alphabetical order.
 We believe in recognizing companies that are committed to measuring their progress in building technical workforces that are gender diverse.
 Companies will be notified of their results in advance of public announcements, and confidential data will never be released without permission.
-All participants will be able to use a Top Companies badge in their recruiting and other materials, which will be provided to the winners and participants before the Grace Hopper Celebration.
+All participants will be able to use a Top Companies badge in their recruiting and other materials, which will be provided to the Winners, Leaders, and Participants before Grace Hopper Celebration.

 Is my company information confidential?

 AnitaB.org will take all reasonable steps to maintain the security and confidentiality of the application data as described in the Top Companies Initiative Non-Disclosure Agreement, which companies must accept to participate.

 Data from each company will be anonymized and aggregated with data from other participating companies.
 Individual, identifiable company data will not be shared, either publicly or in the confidential, customized reports.
 Peer benchmarking data will only be shared in aggregated form, and only to the extent that the data can be sufficiently anonymized.
-Results summarized in custom reports for each company are released solely through the Top Companies program to the designated contacts.
+Results summarized in custom reports for each company are released solely through the Top Companies portal to the designated contacts.

-All participating companies will be listed in the confidential, customized reports, and publicly on the AnitaB.org website or in marketing or other materials.
+We will list participating companies alphabetically in the confidential reports, publicly on the AnitaB.org website, and in marketing collateral or other materials.
+We will notify companies of their status prior to public announcements.

 Are there eligibility requirements for the Top Companies for Women Technologist program?